dsteed77/cayman-blog/_posts/2018-12-8-Responsibility-of-Fatherhood.md

 Through his provision of the necessities for a childs life, a father secures for himself greater confidence, prosperity, and joy.
 As is said in [D&C 75:28](https://www.lds.org/study/scriptures/dc-testament/dc/75.28?&lang=eng#28) "Every man who is obliged to provide for his own family, let him provide, and he shall in nowise lose his crown; and let him labor in the church."
 This extends the duty of fathers beyond our own family into developing others as well.

 Fatherhood should not be a role that is not mutually exclusive, and isn't meant to be a role that reduces our capacity to help others but rather strengthens it!
 I have been very blessed by countless men who I called leaders in my church.
-We experienced many camping trips, youth activites, and spiritual experiences that have all blessed and shaped me into the person I am.
+We went on many camping trips, youth activites, and spiritual experiences that have all blessed and shaped me into the person I am.

 >"Each of us is responsible for the welfare and the growth and development of others.
 We do not live only unto ourselves.
 If we are to magnify our callings, we cannot live only unto ourselves.
 As we serve with diligence, as we teach with faith and testimony, as we lift and strengthen and build convictions of righteousness in those whose lives we touch, we magnify our priesthood" - President Gordon B. Hinckley, [*Magnify Your Calling*](https://www.lds.org/study/general-conference/1989/04/magnify-your-calling?lang=eng)